 2. Using a Single Stimulus

-Many organisations make the mistake of focusing on a single element of cyber awareness, such as phishing or eLearning.
+Many organisations make the simple mistake of focusing on a single element of cyber awareness, such as phishing or eLearning.
 While these areas are a critical part of protecting a business, the most successful cyber awareness campaigns adopt a variety of engaging methods to educate employees on their role in keeping the organisation safe and secure.

 3. One and Done Training